ondelad/Virtual-Office-Environment-Setup/README.md

    - Sufficient storage space (at least 50 GB free for the virtual machine).

 2. **Software Requirements**:
-   - **Virtualization Software**: Microsoft Hyper-V, VMware Workstation or Oracle VirtualBox.
+   - **Virtualization Software**: Microsoft Hyper-V, VMware Workstation, or Oracle VirtualBox.
    - **Windows Server 2019 ISO**: Download from the Microsoft website.
    - **Windows 10 ISO**: Download from the Microsoft website.